f4exb/sdrangel-docker/readme.md

 <h2>SDRangel section</h2>

 The files contained in the `sdrangel` directory are used to build and run SDRangel images.
 Please check the readme inside this folder for further information

+<h2>SDRangelCli section</h2>

+The files contained in the `sdrangelcli` directory are used to build and run SDRangelCli images.
+Please check the readme inside this folder for further information